Eurasian teal: Behaviour

 This dabbling duck is highly gregarious outside of the breeding season and will form large flocks.
 In flight, the fast, twisting flocks resemble waders; despite its short legs, it is also rather nimble on the ground by ducks' standards.
 In the breeding season, it is a common inhabitant of sheltered freshwater wetlands with some tall vegetation, such as taiga bogs or small lakes and ponds with extensive reedbeds.
 In winter, it is often seen in brackish waters and even in sheltered inlets and lagoons along the seashore.

 The Eurasian teal usually feeds by dabbling, upending or grazing; it may submerge its head and on occasion even dive to reach food.
 In the breeding season it eats mainly aquatic invertebrates, such as crustaceans, insects and their larvae, molluscs and worms.
 In winter, it shifts to a largely granivorous diet, feeding on seeds of aquatic plants and grasses, including sedges and grains.
 Diurnal throughout the breeding season, in winter they are often crepuscular or even nocturnal feeders.

 It nests on the ground, near water and under cover.
 The pairs form in the winter quarters and arrive on the breeding grounds together, starting about March.
 The breeding starts some weeks thereafter, not until May in the most northernly locations.
 The nest is a deep hollow lined with dry leaves and down feathers, built in dense vegetation near water.
 After the females have started laying, the males leave them and move away for shorter or longer distances, assembling in flocks on particular lakes where they moult into eclipse plumage; they will usually encounter their offspring only in winter quarters.
 The clutch may consist of 5–16 eggs, but usually numbers 8–11; they are incubated for 21–23 days.
 The young leave the nest soon after hatching and are attended by the mother for about 25–30 days, after which they fledge.
-The drakes and the hens with young generally move to the winter quarters separately.
+The drakes and the ducks with young generally move to the winter quarters separately.
 After the first winter, the young moult into adult plumage.
-The maximum recorded lifespan – though it is not clear whether this refers to the common or the green-winged teal—was over 27 years, which is rather high for such a small bird.
+The maximum recorded lifespan (though it is not clear whether this refers to the common or the green-winged teal) was over 27 years, moderately high for such a small bird.